StSchwerdtfeger/Active-Inference-in-R/README.md

 - cell_md_dot for the Comb input needs external sum(), but works for Gen_model=1 and 2.
 Still not a very professional solution for cell_md_dot.
 - The functions B_norm, spm_KL_dir also need some improvement, to be flexible for other POMDP inputs.

+I will try to dig into scripts such as spm_VB_X and look into the way it was carried out in the pymdp package (and will go through the great ActInf Lab Sessions on the ATUT material).
+The learning curve might be a bit steep again, but I will definitly give it a shot right after I finished the plotting of the SimpSimScript, as it is also a great opportunity to learn about structuring and writing packages with generalized and flexible functions and intuitive handling (interface qualities).
+The pymdp approach also appears to avoid too much code complexity all at once and may be easier to achieve (also refers to recommendations I got when translating the SimpSimScript).
+I will see.

-Very basic Active inference Tutorial is completed, just going through some Math from Shannon's paper "A mathematical theory of communication", Jensens's inequality, Bayes' rule, Thermodynamics and some Semiotics/Linguistics...
+In work: Very basic Active inference Tutorial is completed, just going through some Math from Shannon's paper "A mathematical theory of communication", Jensens's inequality, Bayes' rule, Thermodynamics and some Semiotics/Linguistics...
 Will be released in the near future along with some other stat tuts via BEM...